-MASSARO: OK, that.
-(Laughter.)
-Who joins us from Vilnius, even further away than Prague.
+Mr. Massaro.
+OK, that-[Laughter]-who joins us from Vilnius, even further away than Prague.
 Marius is a senior analyst with the Vilnius Institute for Policy Analysis and a former fellow at the Hudson Institute.
 A highly regarded journalist from Lithuania, Marius has been reporting on Russian domestic and foreign policy for over two decades.

 And finally, we will hear from Ambassador Daniel Fried, distinguished fellow at the Atlantic Council.
-Ambassador Fried is one of the U.S. government's foremost experts on Russia and the former Soviet sphere.
-His career with the Foreign Service has spanned over four decades in seven presidencies - wow - ending earlier this year when he retired from his post at the State - as the State Department's coordinator on sanctions policy.
-So very relevant for this discussion.
+Ambassador Fried is one of the U.S. Government's foremost experts on Russia and the former Soviet sphere.
+His career with the Foreign Service has spanned over four decades in seven presidencies-wow-ending earlier this year when he retired from his post as the State Department's coordinator on sanctions policy.
+So, very relevant for this discussion.